AdityaVijay1/CMSLearningJournal/assignment-1-learning-journal.md

 This learning journal serves as a reflective tool, documenting the journey of acquiring new skills, insights, and experiences during assignment 1.
 It provides a platform to track learning activities, estimate the time invested, gain content insights, and reflect on career, employability, and learning perspectives.

 # Description of the Task
+Create 2 websites using 2 different Content Management Systems, both websites should be for the same idea/company but have different goals and targets.
+Showcasing the segmentation of a business and how it can be useful to increase a customer base.

 # Goal: Creating 2 Websites for a Coffee Business with the purpose of targeting a different audience with each one, which can be extremely useful for improving marketting and acquiring customers.